This post has been updated with new links and fresh content. 🙂

 - Adult – whether or not you are selling an adult product

-Next, if you sell clothes, or anything other than books, music, and movies, Google has some additional fields that you’ll need to include in your feed.
+Next, if you sell anything other than books, music, and movies, Google has some additional fields that you’ll need to include in your feed.

 - Your product’s brand name